IamKay/100DaysOfCode/README.md

   > Was at an event of Actions on Google.
 Learnt a lot from it, and will build something in it.
 There was definitely code in it.
 60 days to go.
 Not that strong now.

 * Day 42
   > Today was frontend day.
 Spent half the day doing HTML and CSS.
 Nothing worth showing though.
 Can't get time for something big.
+Maybe tomorrow.
+Also, i think i am messing up the time that i write this.
+I will try to maintain it.